Are bathrooms in Costa Rica different?

 I’ve already told you in another blog, that Costa Ricans are very clean people.
 They take a shower every day, and sometimes even more often.
 That doesn’t mean that bathrooms are as large as you will find in homes in Texas for example.

-The size and the quality of the bathrooms in Costa Rica in the homes depend on how much you’d like to spend on a home.
+The size and the quality of the bathrooms in Costa Rica homes depend on how much you’d like to spend on a home.
 Some homes have only one bathroom and others have a bathroom for each bedroom.
 Some have a guest bathroom or powder room.

 All homes have a shower, a toilet, and a vanity.
 Some have a bathtub or a Jacuzzi.
 Others might even have a bidet.